msi-ris/Tutorials/mpgi_msi.md

 <div class="warn" markdown="1">

 This is a warning.
-Common pitfalls, cautionary inforation, and important points to consider will appear like this.
+Common pitfalls, cautionary information, and important points to consider will appear like this.

 </div>